khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### Simple path

-A simple path only contains stages with titles.
+A simple path only contains stages with labels.

 Todo: Add demo